otwstephanie/mobile/README.md

 The world's first open-source and encrypted social networking app (That we know of...).
 We reward you with viral reach just for using the app.

 The core engine code will be released later in 2015.
 Don't worry!
-If you want early access to inspect the core code please contact us at bill@minds.com

 ##Platforms
 - Android